caffeinate/test-pylot/pi_fly/README.md

 cd /data
 mv ~pi/test-pylot .

-# find 1-wire devices and put these into the settings file (e.g. for live this would be /data/test-pylot/pi_fly/settings/live_config.py)
+# find 1-wire devices and put these into the profile file (e.g. for live this would be /data/test-pylot/pi_fly/profiles/live_config.py)
 ls /sys/bus/w1/devices/

 cd /data/test-pylot/pi_fly